BillyZhong/cs/algorithms/quickselect/README.md

 ![](https://github.com/BillyZhong/cs/raw/master/algorithms/quickselect/proof.png)

-For any constant ratio `r`, we can see that the infinite geometric sum will always be bounded by some constant 'c', and thus the number of operations will always be `n` times a constant or `O(n)`
+For any constant ratio `r`, we can see that the infinite geometric sum will always be bounded by some constant `c`, and thus the number of operations will always be `n` times a constant or `O(n)`
 ![](https://github.com/BillyZhong/cs/raw/master/algorithms/quickselect/quickselect.png)
 ## Space Complexity
+The quicksort requires `O(n)` space.
+It only needs space for the `n` elements of the input array and a single constant space for the input `k`